json-schema-org/json-schema-spec/specs/jsonschema-validation.md

 These attributes apply to string instances.

-A string instance is valid against these attributes if it is a valid Internet email address as follows:
+A string instance is valid against these format values if it is a valid Internet email address as follows:

 - *email:* As defined by the "Mailbox" ABNF rule in [RFC 5321, section